7 things you didn't know about moving to Germany from the US - Earthrelo

 Like the Ruhezeit, some German laws can be somewhat peculiar.
 In Germany, the quiet times are referred to as Ruhezeit.
 Interested in what that is?
 It is required by law in Germany to designate a specific time of the day as the quiet hours.
 It is illegal if you create a commotion or ruckus during that time.
 It is applicable every day of the week, even Sunday.

 Although different localities have set times for Ruhezeit, it is present everywhere.
 Find out when it is quiet in the area you are relocating to.
-When you move to Germany from the US, you would want to know more about their quirky laws.
+When you are moving to Germany from the US, you would want to know more about their quirky laws.

 6. Holidays